MED0001664087 - This website contains imagery which is only suitable for audiences 18+. All non-surgical procedures contain risks. Read More Here

-When dead cells pile up, skin renewal slows down, and light cannot reach fresh layers.
+When dead cells pile up, skin renewal slows down, and this can lead to an uneven skin appearance.

 Rough scrubs may feel satisfying, but they can cause tiny tears and inflamed patches that make dullness worse.